kpiyush16/ML_Assignments/README.md

 # ML_Assignments
-IIT Kharagpur ML Assignments by Prof. Pabitra Mitra
+## IIT Kharagpur ML Assignments by Prof. Pabitra Mitra
+### Please use Python3 for all the assignments.